 2. Add flour to yeast/water and stir with a fork until dough forms and all flour is absorbed.
 Let the dough sit about 20 minutes.

 3. Add salt, then transfer dough to a lightly floured work surface and knead until smooth and elastic, about 10 minutes.
 Transfer dough ball to a lightly greased bowl, cover bowl with plastic wrap and place bowl in cold oven or microwave.
 Let dough rest until doubled in size, about 45 minutes.
+If you don’t have an oven or a microwave, buying a microwave toaster oven combo might be a good idea especially if you love baking.

 4. Transfer dough to a lightly floured work surface, and shape into an 8-inch x 6-inch rectangle.
 Fold the 8-inch sides toward the middle, then fold the shorter sides toward the center, like a T-shirt.
 Return dough, seam side down, to the bowl.
 Cover with plastic again, and return to oven.
 Let sit until doubled in size, about 1 hour.